University of Toronto Mississauga

-The University of Toronto Mississauga (also known as U of T Mississauga or UTM) is the second-largest of the University of Toronto's three campuses.
-Known for its proximity to nature, the suburban campus is set upon 225 acres of forest along the valley of the Credit River in the city of Mississauga, Ontario, approximately 33 kilometres west of the main St. George campus in downtown Toronto.
+The University of Toronto Mississauga (commonly known as UTM or U of T Mississauga) is one of the three campuses of the University of Toronto and its second-largest academic division, located in Mississauga, Ontario, Canada.
+It is set upon 225 acre of protected forest along the valley of the Credit River, approximately 33 kilometres west of the St. George campus in downtown Toronto.

-Originally established in 1967 as Erindale College, one of the University of Toronto's constituent colleges affiliated with the Faculty of Arts and Science, it became its own academic division of the university in 2003.
-The campus has since grown to become the university's second-largest division overall and its second-largest campus in terms of enrolment, the other two of which are St. George and the Scarborough campus.
+Established in 1967 as Erindale College, a constituent college in the Faculty of Arts and Science, it became its own academic division in 2003 following significant growth in student enrolment.
+The campus has since expanded to become the University of Toronto's second-largest division overall and its second-largest campus in terms of both student enrolment and land area, the other two of which are the St. George and Scarborough campuses.